 About Me

-I am the luckiest man in the world!
+- I am the luckiest man in the world!
 I have a beautiful wife and two fantastic boys; on top of this my job is to help People improve their golf.
-Presently we live in London where it is an easy commute to the USA where I look after my main client Robert Allenby (world number 30, on today’s date8-07-08).
-I also do some work on the European Tour and help out other Golfers who play on various tours around the world.
+My family and I have just relocated back to Australia where I will be coaching at Sandringham driving range.
 Oh did I say I love my job!
 As a golf coach however I haven’t always just taught Elite golfers I have spent many hours teaching varying levels of golfers from Beginners right through to Professionals.
 I feel I have a lot to offer every golfer and through this blog I will let you know what I am upto as a coach and pass on some helpful information on the way.
+To book a lesson call +61 395835102

 Sunday, 17 May 2009